hemerajs/hemera-nats-streaming/README.md

 We provide a simple interface to work with nats-streaming

 ## Create
 Create a new NATS-Streaming subscription on the given subject.
-Under the hood all messages are forwarded to the hemera subscriber with request-reply semantics..
+Under the hood all messages are forwarded to the hemera subscriber with request-reply semantics.
 If you create a subscription on subject `test` you will receive all messages on topic `nats-streaming.test` in hemera.
 Returns an object with `subject`, `created` and `opts`.
 ```js
 hemera.act({
   topic: 'nats-streaming',